BangYou01/HDDPG-HER-RND/README.md

 Our RND is an off-policy implement as most of the popular Curiosity Driven methods are on-policy recently, so we need to compute the intrinsic reward every batch sampled from the replay buffer because it changes when training.
 We found that HER+off-policy RND maybe a powerful method for sparse reward problems.

+You can read the paper LEARNING MULTI-LEVEL HIERARCHIES WITH HINDSIGHT, EXPLORATION BY RANDOM NETWORK DISTILLATION, Hindsight Experience Replay for more detailed algorithm infomation.

 More details will be added later.

 Thanks to the author of HAC, HER and RND.